-Understanding the percentage most personal injury lawyers take can be daunting.
-This is especially true for individuals new to the world of personal injury law.
+Understanding the percentage most Houston personal injury lawyers take can be daunting.
+This is especially true for individuals new to personal injury law.
 The percentage that most personal injury lawyers take is typically referred to as a contingency fee.

 What is a Contingency Fee?

 A contingency fee is a fee that a lawyer charges only if they win a case for their client.
 In most personal injury cases in Texas, the lawyer will take a percentage of the settlement amount or the jury verdict.
-This percentage can vary from case to case but typically starts at around 33.3% and can go up depending on specified factors.
+This percentage can vary from case to case but typically starts at around 33.3% and can go up to 45% and more depending on specified factors.

 Several factors determine the percentage that most personal injury lawyers take.
 These factors can include the case’s complexity, the amount of time the lawyer will need to spend on the case, and the likelihood of success.
 The more complex a case is, the more time a lawyer will need to spend on it.
 The higher the likelihood of success, the higher the percentage the lawyer will take.